invertase/react-native-firebase/docs/pages/index.md

     color="#00BCD4"
     to="/{{ latest_version }}/reference"
   >
-    Start your next project
-    with our full API reference documentation.
+    Start your next project with full module API reference, descriptions and examples.
   </Card>
 </Grid>